Kreusada/Kreusada-Cogs/README.md

   </a>
 </p>

-## Credits (AKA.
-Awesome peoples)
+## Credits

-* Jojo - Jojo has corrected me multiple times, and helped me to learn Python.
+* Jojo - Got me started with python, and helped me a lot in my early stages.
 Thankyou!
+* Sauri - Learnt how to use `bot.wait_for` via your application cog.
+Gracias!
+* Flare - Learnt from his userinfo cog, how to replace a command in core, and then reverse those changes on unload.
+Merci!
+* Adnayekken - Helped me to understand the os and sys modules (although I haven't used them).
+Danke!